 Flying to Disney with children can be an exciting time for your family, and it shouldn’t be stressful!
 I have flown my fair share to and from Orlando many times ~ sometimes with our children, and sometimes alone!
-Whether it was first hand experience, or observing other families, I think that there are some ways to make it less stress and more excitement when flying with kids!
+I think that there are some ways to make it less stress and more excitement when flying with kids!

 Pack an extra pair of clothes-underwear, shirt, and shorts-for each of your children.
-Being in such a small space can make for easy spills, and you don’t want your kids wet, sticky, and uncomfortable while trying to sit still in a small space.
+Being in such a small space can make for easy spills or a mess.
+You don’t want your kids wet, sticky, and uncomfortable while trying to sit still in a small space.
 These can fit nicely in a gallon zip loc bag and stow them in their carry on.
 That way, you know where each child’s change of clothing is if you need it.

 Give each child their own carry on.
 For our family, we typically use each child’s school backpack.
-These are easily accessible for them, and they can be stocked with snacks, books, their extra clothes, and their electronic devices for the flight.
-Also, it allows them to be hands free in the airport, and they are easy for them to manage by themselves.
+These are easily accessible for them, and they can be stocked with essentials for the flight.
+We pack snacks, books, their extra clothes, and their electronic devices for the flight.
+They can be hands free in the airport, and they are easy for them to manage by themselves.

 Ask that the seat next to you be blocked if the flight isn’t full.
 This gives you an extra seat for a “lap” baby to sit and squirm on, or for your kids to have a little more room.
 If you’re not traveling with a lap baby, this could come in handy for extra room if your child wants to lay down and rest.
 I have found this is not often possible on flights leaving Orlando, but going down our flights aren’t usually full.
 Another option is to choose a row near the back of the plane, as those do not tend to fill up as quickly.